vtwoptwo/ie-backend/README.md

 This project is to practice end-to-end development using best practice implementations of early functional as well as unit testing, CI/CD and Dockerization of applicatins.

-I am also making this repo explicity detailed so that
+I am also making this repo explicity detailed so that anyone can follow it from start to finish.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>